TanvirArjel/CustomValidation/README.md

         }
     }

-# Note
+## 🙏 Note 🙏

-Dont forget to request your desired validation  attribute by submitting an issue.
+**Dont forget to request your desired validation  attribute by submitting an issue.**

-# Request
+## 🐞 Bug Report 🐞

-**If you find this library useful, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
-Thank you.**
+**Dont forget to submit an issue if you face. we will try to resolve as soon as possible.**